How To Add Legal Pages To Your WordPress Site

 • etc.

-Without certain legal pages on your website (e.g. terms and conditions of use, privacy policy, earning disclaimers, etc.), many sites such as Google won’t let you advertise, digital marketplaces like ClickBank or JVZoo won’t allow you to sell digital products, PayPal could shut down your account and withhold payment of your funds, Facebook could suspend your applications, and you won’t be allowed to enrol in a range of advertising or online merchant networks.
+Without certain legal pages on your web site (e.g. terms and conditions of use, privacy statement, financial disclaimers, etc.), many third-party sites such as Google won’t let you advertise, digital marketplaces like ClickBank will not allow you to list digital products for sale, PayPal may shut down your account and freeze your funds, Facebook will disapprove web applications, and you will not be allowed to promote a range of advertising and online merchant networks.

-In this article, we discuss why it’s important to have a legally compliant website and provide inexpensive methods that will help make your website or blog legally compliant quickly and easily.
+In this guide, we discuss the importance of having a compliant website and show you simple and inexpensive solutions to make your WordPress website or blog legally compliant.

 Does Your Website Comply With The Law?